elasticspoon/personal_site/_posts/2025/01/30/2025-01-30-ci_overview.md

       run --rm "rails-test" "$DOCKER_RUN_CMD"
 ```

+{% endraw %}

 The `DOCKER_RUN_CMD` here is simply to all passing in commands to run other `bin` scripts (ex: `bin/ci-lint` and `bin/ci-rspec`).
 I omitted showing the potential inputs that this action might receive.

 ## Benefits and Drawbacks

-Benefits:
+### Benefits

 The biggest benefit of this approach (and the one that makes it pretty much mandatory) is that our applications see containerized usage before landing in some higher environment (staging, qa, etc).
 The majority of our developers simply don't develop in docker, this, given that the final product is served in a container, testing in docker is the next best thing.

 Since our testing happens by starting docker compose and running a bash script with test commands the entire process is very platform agnostic.
-We don't have to worry about how do you set up ruby on GitHub Actions vs Jenkins vs Circle I, then repeat for node, etc. We set up docker and that's it.
+We don't have to worry about how do you set up ruby on GitHub Actions vs Jenkins vs CircleCI, then repeat for node, etc. We set up docker and that's it.

-Drawbacks:
+### Drawbacks

 The main drawback (and I mean pure drawback not tradeoff) is performance overhead.
 This comes in two forms: container overhead and time to build the container.